Kirubel2022/-Personal-BudgetAPP-/README.md

 # -Personal-BudgetAPP-

-I created this Personal Budget app for user to optimaze their income and manage expense.
+I created this Personal Budget app for user to optimaze their incomes and manage expenses.
 It is easy to use and guide user to enter their respnse according to questions.